1959582_10203081198489244_274663726_n.jpg

 The engineer went into action: did we have any wire in the car; or a magnet?
 Er, neither.
 I noticed two wooden takeaway forks on the ground outside the restaurant, but they were too flimsy and barely reached the keys.
 Then the engineer remembered the tent hook.
 He strode off purposefully into the paddock, confident he could locate it.
 I fiddled with the forks in the meantime, before losing my grip on them.
 The engineer returned triumphant with the hook.

 At this point, we looked up to see 15 or more Yellow-tailed Black-Cockatoos flying silently and effortlessly over our heads.
-Their slow, deep wing beats were calming, soothing.
+Their slow, deep wing beats were calming, reassuring.

 There remained a tricky manoeuvre, however.
 My friend had to hold the hook at the very tip, so there was a risk of dropping it into the box, and he struggled to see clearly what he was doing.
 I couldn’t bare to watch.
 Fortunately, ours were the only keys in the box, plus the two forks.
 My dextrous friend was soon successful.
 I was reminded yet again of the advantages of living with a skilled handyman.